Pyotr Lavrov: Biography

-Lavrov was born in to a military family of hereditary nobles.
+Lavrov was born into a military family of hereditary nobles.
+His father was a retired artillery officer of the Imperial Russian Army and his mother was from a Russified Swedish merchant family.
 He entered a military academy and graduated in 1842 as an army officer.
 He became well-versed in natural science, history, logic, philosophy, and psychology.
-He also taught mathematics for two decades.
+He also taught mathematics for two decades, being a professor at the Artillery College in St. Petersberg.

 Lavrov joined the revolutionary movement as a radical in 1862.
-His actions led to his being exiled to the Ural Mountains in 1868; he soon escaped and fled abroad.
+He was arrested following Karakozov's failed attempt to assassinate Alexander II.
+Letters and poems which were considered compromising had been found at his house and he was imprisoned in the military prison at St. Petersberg for nine months.
+No charge of being involved in the conspiracy was laid against him, but he was found guilty of having published subversive ideas and having shown sympathy with men of criminal tendencies.

+He was sentenced to exile in Vologda; after three years escaped and fled abroad, via a short stay in St. Petersberg to acquire a fake passport.
 In France, he lived mostly in Paris, where he became a member of the Anthropological Society.
 Lavrov had been attracted to European socialist ideas early on, though at first he did not know how they applied to Russia.
 While in Paris, Lavrov fully committed himself to the revolutionary socialist movement.
 He became a member of the Ternes section of the International Workingmen's Association in 1870.
 He was also present at the start of the 1871 Paris Commune, and soon went abroad to generate international support.

 Lavrov arrived in Zürich in November 1872, and became a rival of Mikhail Bakunin in the "Russian Colony".
 In Zürich he lived in the Frauenfeld house near the university.
 Lavrov tended more toward reform than revolution, or at least he saw reform as salutary.
 He preached against the conspiratorial ideology of Peter Tkachev and others like him.
 Lavrov believed that while a coup d'état would be easy in Russia, the creation of a socialist society needed to involve the Russian masses.
-He founded the journal Forward! in 1872, its first issue appearing in August 1873.
+He founded the journal Вперед! (lit.
+Forward!)in 1872, its first issue appearing in August 1873.
 Lavrov used this journal to publicize his analysis of Russia's special historical development.
+He spent time in London in 1877 and 1882.